RobertsLab/resources/docs/mox_Software.md

 ## Modules

-Modules are a relatively simply way to add programs to your system `$PATH`
+Modules are a relatively simple way to add programs to your system `$PATH`

 A module is a text file.
 Here's an example from `cat /gscratch/srlab/programs/modules/maker-3.01.03.module`: